janmax/Hallgrim/README.md

 data and assumes unknown properties)
 3. The XML structure for one or multiple questions, readable by Ilias.
 4. An Ilias object packed as .zip file, ready for upload.

+### Testing

+The tool will ship with a VirtualBox contaning Ilias Versions used in production.
+With `grim.py upload` it is possible to upload these scripts quickly and see a how they look like in a working ilias system.

+The upload script does not work with the university hosted servers.

 ### LaTeX Support